theHealingCosmos/fbtm_website/faq.md

 * One time registration fee of 20 EUR which covers the cost of your Competent Communicator and Competent Leadership manuals.
 * Monthly membership: 9,50 EUR.
-* A reduced fee can be arranged for students or for the unemployed.
+* A reduced monthly fee of 7 EUR is available for students or for the unemployed

-Fees are collected in March and in September for a total of 57 EUR for six months of membership.
+Fees are collected in March and in September for a total of 57 EUR for six months of membership (42 EUR at the reduced rate).

 To become a member, download [the membership application form]({{ site.url }}/assets/forms/400_Eng.pdf)<i style="margin-left:10px;" class="fa fa-file-pdf-o fa-2x"></i>